Top 5 museums in Helsinki

 1998 and was designed by Steven Holl.
 Its name refers to the intersection of

 optic nerves, and this concept is reflected in the dynamic architecture.
-The

 Kiasma website